spec-framework/documentation/book.md

 #Spec: a new framework for describing user interfaces

 ##1\.
 Introduction

 Writing user interfaces is notoriously a tedious task\.
 It often requires time and a clear understanding of the separation of concerns\.
 Indeed most of the frameworks mix domain applicative models with widget models\.

-*Spec* is a framework for describing user interfaces\.
-It allows the separation of concerns between the different part of the user interface as expressed in the MVP pattern\. *Spec* emphasis the reuse of the widgets as well as there customization\.

-This article goal is to provide an overview of the  *Spec* functionalities\.
-The general purpose of  *Spec* will be explained through several examples among multiple sections\.

-First the 3 pillars of  *Spec* will be explained\.
-Second we explose how  *Spec* reuse subwidgets and how to customize widgets to make them fit the user needs\.
-Third the API of the  *Spec* basic models is detailled as well as how to understand the meta information attached to this API\.
-The fourth section covers the two dynamic aspects of  *Spec*\.
-The final section is dedicated to the creation of your own  *Spec* model
+The following article will introduce you how to use `Spec` through several examples\.
+The general purpose of `Spec` will be explained then will follow a presentation of every `Spec` widgets and how to use them\.This paper will be concluded by `n` examples about how to compose basic widgets in order to build complete user interfaces\.

 ##2\.
 The heart of Spec
 <a name="sec_heart_of_spec"></a>

-Spec is built around three axes borrowed from the MVP pattern\.
-Those axes are materialized as three methods:  `initializeWidgets`,  `initializePresenter`, and  `defaultSpec`\.
-We first detail some necessary terminology before discussing each of these in detail\.
+Spec is built around three axes borrowed from the MVP pattern\.Those axes are materialized as three methods: `initializeWidgets`, `initializePresenter`, and `defaultSpec`\.We first detail some necessary terminology before discussing each of these in detail\.

 To avoid possible misundertandings due to terminology issues because of overloaded meanings, we first define four terms:
 <dl><dt>UI Element
 </dt><dd>an interactive graphical element displayed as part of the Graphical User Interface.</dd><dt>UI Model
 </dt><dd>an object that contains the state and behavior of one or several UI elements.</dd><dt>Widget